Why are these particular microlearning myths misleading?

 There are plenty of people out there thinking – this too shall pass.
 A fad is defined as a short-lived trend that garners a widely shared enthusiasm that burns out.
 That said, microlearning has been around for many, many moons.
 Think of the terms: Training Blasts, Learning Nuggets, Training Bites – and you’ve more than likely seen microlearning in action.
 A 2002 study by the BBC indicated that 94% of people prefer learning modules that are under 10 minutes.
 That was 16 YEARS AGO.
 So, a fad?
 No.

 To wrap this up

-It is true, there are limits to what microlearning can and cannot-do for your training plans and the people in your organization.
-I’m hoping that by busting these myths it helps you to understand this distinction and you will be able to use microlearning effectively as one of the many training tools you have to choose from.
+It is true, that there are limits to what microlearning can and cannot do for your training plans and the people in your organization.
+I’m hoping that busting these myths it helps you to understand this distinction and you will be able to use microlearning effectively as one of the many training tools you have to choose from.

 I hope to see you in San Diego!